 This is made even worse by chronic stress.
 Stress is a major trigger for tonsillitis.
 Performances, auditions, frequent trips to the doctor, frequent rounds of antibiotics… that is stressful!

 Enlarged tonsils also have a mechanical impact on the voice.
 Singers will have trouble achieving a full vocal resonance.
 Their voice can sound “covered up”.
 With truly enlarged tonsils, the speaking voice can be affected as well.

 All this to say; if your tonsils are enlarged, it is worth taking them out.
 You only take them out once.
 When a tonsillectomy is medically necessary and properly done, it is worth doing.

 Will I Still Be Able To Sing Without Tonsils?

 Yes.
 You will still be able to sing without tonsils.
-In fact, your voice may even be improved by removing your tonsils.
+In fact, with a bit of online singing training, your voice may even be improved by removing your tonsils.

 What?
 Improved?
 Yes.
 In fact, this information is not new.
 Despite the myths and rumors that persist around tonsil surgery, most medical professionals agree that when tonsils are troublesome, they can be taken out without any adverse effect on the voice.

 According to the Journal of Laryngology and Otology; “There is really little to say.
 If they give trouble, take them out.
 The voice will not be adversely affected and if they are large, resonance and articulation will improve.”

 The main concern is that post-op scarring might somehow restrict the movement of the palate.
 If the surgery is done properly, this will not happen.
 Tonsil surgery is very routine, so you shouldn’t worry!

 The truth is, if your tonsils are giving you trouble, singing is going to be difficult and painful anyways.
 If your tonsils are enlarged, you may have trouble speaking, singing, and sleeping.
 That is not worth it.